gravitational/gravity/docs/5.x/quickstart.md

 # Introduction

-This Quick Start Guide will help you quickly evaluate Gravity by packaging, publishing and installing a multi-node Kubernetes application.
+This Quick Start Guide will help you quickly evaluate Gravity by packaging, and installing a multi-node Kubernetes application.

 We will use [Mattermost](https://www.mattermost.org/), an open sourced chat application for teams, as a sample application.
 Mattermost represents a